seng499-company2/front-end/README.md

 ### Development

-Ensure the dependencies are installed.
+Ensure the dependencies are installed (see above) and the `back-end` is running with its basic "worlds" setup (docker recommended).
 Then, run the following command to start the development server:

 ```bash
 npm run dev